-The expiration or termination of a Williamson Act contract may occur for a number of reasons and are listed as follows:
+The expiration or termination of a Williamson Act contract may occur for a number of reasons, which follow:

 Public Acquisition of Contracted Land

-A City's Refusal of Succession of a Land Conservation (Williamson) Act Contract
+A City's Refusal of Succession of a Williamson Act Contract

 When a city annexes land that is subject to a Williamson Act contract, the local agency formation commission shall determine whether the city may exercise its option to not succeed the rights, duties, and powers of the county with regard to the existing contract.
 However, this can only occur in very specific situations and requires further reading of the statute to determine whether this option would apply.
 Please see